 - Academic versus private practice.

-- The scope and type of practice you will have in almost any speciality will be different depending on the practice setting.
+- The scope and type of practice you will have in almost any specialty will be different depending on the practice setting.
 You will likely see sicker, more complex patients in an academic practice than a private practice.
-Make sure you don’t confuse the excitement of Academic Whateverology with how things are in private practice, because most students will end up in private practice.
+Make sure you don’t confuse the excitement of Academic Whateverology with how things are in private practice because most students will end up in private practice.

 - Hospital employment versus self-employment.